Boxersteavee/website/src/content/projects/Discord Bot.md

   - Python
 ---

 JARD Bot (Just another Random Discord Bot) is my discord bot.
-I spent many hours creating it, and have published my work on my [GitHub](https://github.com/Boxersteavee/JARD-Bot) Page.
-The bot is a work in progress and I'm not sure if I'm gonna finish it, or publish it.
-But hey, atleast it'll be on GitHub so people can continue it, should I step down from development.
+I spent many hours creating it, and have published my work on a [GitHub](https://github.com/Boxersteavee/JARD-Bot) Page.
+The bot is no longer in development, as it was quite a lot of work for a student who's got other stuff to do.
+It did greatly increase my confidence in programming in Python.
+The code will stay up on GitHub as an archived project for anyone who wishes to have a look at it ~~and roast my code~~.